-One of the more unknown wonders of the Galapagos Islands are the various lava tubes that tourists can descend into, becoming enclosed within the jagged walls of an ancient lava flow.
+One of the more unknown wonders of the Galapagos Islands is the various lava tubes that tourists can descend into, becoming enclosed within the jagged walls of an ancient lava flow.
 These tunnels are the remains of enormous pahoehoe lava flows that at one point poured over the islands, eventually subsiding and leaving only their shell behind.
 The flows began as several individual flows called “toes,” which then coalesced into one enormous tube.
 As the outer lava hardened into a thick skin, it insulated the inner molten lava allowing it to flow for several kilometers.
 Scientists recently calculated that the lava inside these tubes only loses 1oC of heat per kilometer.
 The longest lava tube in the world, Kazumura in Hawaii, extends for 40.7 miles at 3,614 feet beneath the surface and formed around 500 years ago.
 The longest lava tube in the Galapagos, Cueva del Cascajo, is on Santa Cruz Island and is the 50th longest in the world.

 Lava tubes offer a firsthand look into the formation of rock originating from deep within the earth’s crust.
 Small grooves mark the jagged walls of the tubes, indicating the different levels of the flow as it subsided.
 Some of the tubes are at ground level and offer a more casual experience; however, others are deep below the earth, buried in time.
 Guests can descend a ladder into complete darkness and explore Galapagos geology, an activity rarely seen by man.